 The proposed new Act continues the recent trend toward strict timelines to decide whether to proceed with a panel review, and to carry out such a review.
 Decisions to refer a project to a Review Panel are to be made within 45 days of the commencement of the assessment.
 The decision is to be made based on a combination of potential for adverse effects on areas of federal jurisdiction, public concern, and opportunities for collaboration with other jurisdictions.

 The timeline for completing the panel review process has been shortened from 2 years to 600 days, and time taken up by the proponent in responding to information requests after the impact statement is filed will no longer automatically be subtracted from the panel’s time (assuming the panel continues to have the opportunity to seek additional information from the proponent), making the total time for panel reviews potentially significantly shorter than under CEAA 2012.
+The discretion to suspend time rests with the Minister, not the Panel.

 Section 56 allows the Minister to seek additional information from the proponent at the conclusion of the panel review process to inform its conclusion on whether the project is in the public interest.
 It is unclear why the proponent would be asked to feed into the public interest determination at this late stage.
 Furthermore, any information gathered at this stage in the process would not be available to the independent Review Panel, and would not be subject to the same level of public scrutiny.
+The role of the Panel in informing the Minister’s or Cabinet’s ‘public interest’ finding, such as through a recommendation or conclusion as to whether the project is in the public interest in the view of the Panel, is not set out in the Bill.

 The general approach to harmonization with other jurisdictions with assessment responsibilities under the proposed Act is one of cooperation, but with flexibility to harmonize through delegation or substitution at the discretion of the Minister.
 The key difference between cooperative assessments and delegation or substitution is that through delegation and substitution, the assessment or parts of it are done by another jurisdiction, and the results are then used for federal decision making.
 Delegation and substitution are available for Standard Assessments, not for Panel Reviews.
 Under Section 33(3), substitution can be approved after the completion of the process to be substituted.
 Substitution decisions appear to be made on a project by project basis.